cynthialmy/cynthialmy.github.io/_posts/2024-11-01-jetlag-logic.md

 If you’re traveling east, the app will gradually move your meal times earlier, encouraging an earlier sleep schedule.
 Exercising in the morning promotes alertness when adjusting to an earlier day.
 For westward travelers, the app suggests shifting meal times later and moving exercise to the evening, which helps delay sleep onset.

+### Arrival Tips for Jet Lag
+Once in a new time zone, align your meal times to the local schedule, as eating can help anchor your body to the new time.
+Avoid light exposure in the dead zone upon arrival to prevent any conflicting shifts to your circadian rhythm.

 ---

 ### The Personalized Plan You Receive